bsappe/latin102/quiz2.md

 perfect infinitive passive - pollicitum esse third plural pluperfect subjunctive passive - polliciti essent

-English relative clauses
-You are given a pair of simple English sentences (that is, a single independent clause) with a noun in common.
+English relative clauses: You are given a pair of simple English sentences (that is, a single independent clause) with a noun in common.
 Combine them into one complex sentence by keeping the first sentence as the independent clause, and making the second sentence a relative clause.

-Example: if you were given

-Hercules was ordered by Eurystheus to perform twelve labors.
-Eurystheus was the son of Sthenelus.

-you could make the second sentence a relative clause like this:

-Hercules was ordered by Eurystheus, who was the son of Sthenelus, to perform twelve labors.
+Example: if you were given: "Hercules was ordered by Eurystheus to perform twelve labors.
+Eurystheus was the son of Sthenelus,"you could make the second sentence a relative clause like this:"Hercules was ordered by Eurystheus, who was the son of Sthenelus, to perform twelve labors."

 1. The brothers were violent Centaurs.
 Eurytion came to the wedding with his brothers. - The brothers, with whom Eurytion came to the wedding, were violent Centaurs.
 (quibus, the brothers, masculine, plural, ablative - "cum + abl" construction)